-Advice for those attending The Knitting & Stitching Show at the RDS, Dublin
+Advice for those coming to The Knitting & Stitching Show at Alexandra Palace

 Coronavirus (COVID-19) Information for those attending The Knitting & Stitching Show

 We are mindful of our duty of care and are consulting with experts to ensure the wellbeing of every attendee.
-Following current advice from the Government, the Department of Health, Social Care and Public Health England and the RDS, The Knitting & Stitching Show will still be opening its doors on 12th November and we have an amazing show lined-up.
+Following current advice from the Government, the Department of Health, Social Care and Public Health England and Alexandra Palace, The Knitting & Stitching Show will still be opening its doors on 8th October and we have an amazing show lined-up.

 If you are a ticket holder, we wanted to let you know that, should we be forced to postpone or cancel The Knitting & Stitching Show the instruction of the UK government we will look to refund all ticket purchases booked through our official ticket partner See Tickets to the value of tickets and any workshops you have booked (this will not include P&P or booking fees).